samo-sato/react-demo-apps/README.md

 - Run the app using command `npm start` or make build `npm run build`

-- If you did build the app, then serve the app with `serve -s build` or use other serving tool like *Nginx* or *Apache*
+- If using build, then serve the app with `serve -s build` or use other serving tool like *Nginx* or *Apache*

 MIT License Copyright (c) 2023 https://github.com/samo-sato